 Color & Appearance

-Many aspects can affect the urine color, either due to food and medication or a particular disorder.
+Many aspects can affecturine color, either due to food, medication, or a particular disorder.
 Colors are significant indicators, especially before taking a blood/urine test.

 Transparent - If the urine is clear, this may mean that you consume enough water.
-If cloudy, it may be indicative of presence of compounds or cells.
+If cloudy, it may indicate the presence of compounds or cells.

 Dark yellow - Still normal.
 It would help if you stayed more hydrated, so make sure that you drink more water whenever you can